An easy, low calorie, moist, non alcoholic fruit cake with goodness of wholewheat and Greek yogurt.

 - ½ cup (120 ml) Nonfat Milk

-Take dried fruits; cranberries, blueberries, apricots, pineapple and apple juice in a glass container with a tight lid.
+- Take dried fruits; cranberries, blueberries, apricots, pineapple and apple juice in a glass container with a tight lid.
 Fill apple juice until dried fruit submerge in juice for even soaking.
-Pineapple pieces were very dried and had more volume, hence i used almost 12 tbsp of apple juice.
+Pineapple pieces were very dried and had more volume, hence i used almost 12 tablespoon of apple juice.

 - Cover the container with lid and refrigerate for at least 8 hours or up to 24 hours.
 When ready to bake, before starting the prep work, drain and discard apple juice.
 If required, gently squeeze or press dried fruits in strainer to extract excess apple juice.